 Breakout trading is a trading technique that involves the buying and selling of assets when the price breaks above or below a certain level.
 It can be used in many different charting patterns and with the help of various technical indicators.

-The good thing about the head and shoulders formation is that it’s easy to identify the neckline, which helps you in finding the ideal breakout entry level.
-Therefore, some traders will be looking to enter a position immediately after the price falls below the neckline
+The good thing about the head and shoulders formation is that it’s easy to identify the neckline, which helps you find the ideal breakout entry level.
+Therefore, some traders will be looking to enter a position immediately after the price falls below the neckline.

 In the example below, we can see how the CAD/JPY pair’s exchange rate dropped when the breakout occurred and a new bearish trend started.